 Lobster meat is delicious and Florida allows the harvesting of spiny lobster in Open Water between August 6 through March 31st every year.
 In addition, we also have sport season (locally known as mini-season) is always the last Wednesday and Thursday in July.

 So where can you find spiny lobster?

 In theory, any reef with nooks crannies, or ledges can be home to lobster, but as any diver knows, it’s location, location, location.

-Area 29 is one of the reefs we regularly visit, and there are plenty of lobster to be found at that location, but during lobster season, we also visit reefs that are less frequented—including 19th Hole and Center Street.
+Area 29 is one of the reefs we regularly visit, and there are plenty of lobsters to be found at that location, but during lobster season, we also visit reefs that are less frequented—including 19th Hole and Center Street.

 Divers must possess a recreational saltwater fishing license and a lobster permit to legally harvest spiny lobster.
 Lobster must be brought up to the boat whole (in the event FWC conducts an inspection).
-There are size requirements, and harvesting an egg bearing lobster is strictly prohibited.
+There are size requirements, and harvesting an egg-bearing lobster is strictly prohibited.

 Many divers harvest lobster either by hand or with the help of a tickle stick.
 Any device which could puncture or otherwise damage the shell or flesh of the lobster is prohibited.
 Underwater hunters also need to keep up to date on bag limits.
 All regulations can be found on the Florida Fish and Wildlife Conservation Commission website.